New members join Council, the push for Freshman Off-Campus continues – Council Update 9/19/18

-On the main agenda were the money allocation to the Improv Club and the Freshman Off-Campus motion.
+On the main agenda were the money allocations to the Improv Club and the Freshman Off-Campus motion.

 The Improv Club requested $650 for the school year, to cover the registration fees needed to attend the National Comedy Theatres National Improv Tournament in Phoenix, Arizona.
-The motion failed, but they will still have opportunities later to get the allocation.
+The money allocation passed.

 All in all, the problem with freshman off-campus for people isn’t that they aren’t mature enough.
 James Kirkpatrick (‘22) said that there is no correlation between grade and the number of incidents off-campus.
 But rather, adopting freshman off-campus calls into question how we should sustain the culture at our school.
 It is important that freshman truly find their place before they use off-campus for their own good.